The US is home to the best and biggest anime companies in the world… Outside of Japan, of course.

 - God Eater.

-And many more powerful anime titles.
+And many more anime titles.
 Making them an important company not just in the US, but worldwide.

 Aniplex of America started in 2005, owned by Sony (like other anime companies).